 Many workers in an array of industries have been exposed to asbestos, a deadly carcinogen.
-Asbestos is known to be lethal and may lead to various dangerous illnesses, including mesothelioma, lung cancer and asbestosis.
+Asbestos is known to be lethal and may lead to various dangerous illnesses, including mesothelioma, lung cancer, and asbestosis.
 According to the Environmental Working Group, there are nearly 10,000 deaths every year from asbestos-related diseases.
 Sadly, many of those whose lives have been destroyed by asbestos were exposed to the carcinogen through no fault of their own.
-In many cases, companies know of the dangers posed by asbestos for years or even decades, yet fail to warn their workers of the life-threatening danger.
+In numerous instances, companies have known of the dangers posed by asbestos for years or even decades, yet fail to warn their workers of the life-threatening danger.

-The use and exposure of asbestos peaked in the United States in the mid 1970s when many products contained asbestos and the chemical was commonly used in public buildings and workplaces for soundproofing, fireproofing and insulation.
-Due to the long latency period, many of the individuals that were exposed prior to 1980 are only now showing symptoms of the disease.
+The use and exposure to asbestos peaked in the United States in the mid-1970s when many products contained asbestos and the chemical was commonly used in public buildings and workplaces for soundproofing, fireproofing, and insulation.
+Due to the long latency period, many of the individuals who were exposed before 1980 are only now showing symptoms of the disease.
 Indeed, the number of people diagnosed globally is expected to peak between 2015 and 2030, and it has been projected that there may be more than 100,000 asbestos deaths in the next decade.

-Mesothelioma is a form of cancer that develops in the lungs of individuals that have been exposed to asbestos.
-It is a rare form of cancer that can take between 20 to 50 years after exposure to asbestos before symptoms begin to appear.
+A mesothelioma is a form of cancer that develops in the lungs of individuals that have been exposed to asbestos.
+It is a rare form of cancer that can take between 20 and 50 years after exposure to asbestos before symptoms begin to appear.
 While it normally requires long-term exposure to put someone at risk, even one-time exposures have been known to cause mesothelioma.